Skip to content

 Different channels have different user experiences.
 When building an agent for multiple channels, make sure to be aware of the differences per channel.
 It's always a good strategy to test your agent in multiple channels to see if it really does what you intended.

-Henry Jammes shared an example of how to show a different adaptive card when the channel is Microsoft Teams.
-(Link to example)
+Henry Jammes shared an Adaptive Card channel-logic example that shows a different card when the channel is Microsoft Teams.

 Your Contoso IT Help Desk agent is now fully configured with powerful capabilities—it can access SharePoint knowledge sources, create support tickets, send proactive notifications, and respond intelligently to user queries.
 However, all these features are currently only available in the development environment where you built them.